 Paddle boards are long and bulky (not as much as a fishing kayak), so you need an excellent spot to store them.

 If you have limited space, an inflatable stand-up paddle board is a great way to go.
-The paddle board can fit in your closet, tucked neatly out of the way.
+The paddle board can fit in your closet, neatly out of the way.

 If your car has crossbars, you can buy a rooftop carrier for a stand-up paddle board.
 These carriers attach to your roof rack and hold your paddle board.